Occupational Health Centre Questions and Answers

 At Reddy Urgent Care, our board-certified occupational health doctors are committed to thorough and efficient rehabilitative care for anyone who has suffered a workplace injury.
-We would be happy to do the same for you so that you can return to normal as soon as possible.
-Serving Downtown Long Beach, Anaheim, Santa Ana, Los Angeles, Glendale, Riverside, San Bernardino, San Diego, Chula Vista, CA.
+For more information, call us.
+We serve patients from Downtown Long Beach CA, Lakewood CA, Seal Beach CA, Anaheim CA, Cerritos CA, Torrance CA.

 What is occupational health care?

 Occupational health care is a branch of medicine that specializes in the prevention and care of injury and the promotion of health and safety in the workplace.
 In order to promote safe working practices and environments in the workplace, occupational health physicians help employees and employers in the following ways: